evan-razzaque/open-pulsefire-haste/protocol/README.md

 ### LED mode

-Used in: [Set LED effect](#set-led-effect), [Set LED mode](#set-led-mode) The modes for breathing and cycle could be wrong, and needs further testing.
+Used in: [Set LED effect](#set-led-effect), [Set LED mode](#set-led-mode)
+<br>The modes for breathing and cycle could be wrong, and needs further testing.

 s = speed